Countries in arrears in the payment of their financial contributions under the terms of Article 19 of the UN Charter

 An exception is allowed if the Member State can show that conditions beyond its control contributed to this inability to pay.

-On 9 October 2013, the General Assembly adopted resolution 68/5 (text contained in A/68/504) by which it decided that the Central African Republic, the Comoros, Guinea-Bissau, Sao Tome and Principe and Somalia shall be permitted to vote in the Assembly until the end of its 68th session.
-Therefore, all Member States are able to vote in the General Assembly.
+On 9 October 2013, the General Assembly adopted resolution 68/5 by which it decided that the following five Member States could vote in the Assembly until the end of the current session:

 For more information, see the Committee on Contributions.